 Delayed refund for returns claiming certain credits.
-Due to changes in the law, the IRS can't issue refunds before February 15, 2017, for returns that claim the earned income credit (EIC) or the additional child tax credit (ACTC).
+Due to changes in the law, the IRS can't issue refunds before mid-February 2018, for returns that properly claimed the earned income credit (EIC) or the additional child tax credit (ACTC).
 This applies to the entire refund, not just the portion associated with these credits.

 Getting a transcript or copy of a return.
-The quickest way to get a copy of your tax transcript is to go to IRS.gov/transcripts.
+The quickest way to get a copy of your tax transcript is to go to IRS.gov/Transcripts.
 Click on either "Get Transcript Online" or "Get Transcript by Mail" to order a copy of your transcript.
 If you prefer, you can: